It’s been two years since a huge switch happened to my career, and what seemed like a little-promising technique turned my work around.

 Creating the flow: app flow / process comic strips / storyboards

-My favourite one: It just helps things clear out.
+My favorite one: It just helps things clear out.
 I never go into digital before doing this, and I encourage you to do the same.
 It’s an efficient way for a designer to get a wider perspective on the flow and project itself.
-Do this phase right and you’ll save time in UI and be more efficient afterwards.
+Do this phase right and you’ll save time in UI and be more efficient afterward.